Preamble

 Arguments/Parameters:

---o-decontam-scores: denotes the name of the output qiime obj that will consist of a table of the Decontam Scores.
+--o-decontam-scores: Denotes the name of the output QIIME 2 object that will consist of a table of the decontam scores.

 Frequency Method: